mysteriumnetwork/tequilapi-webapp-tutorial/README.md

   }
 ```

 We have finally completed our management web app!
-There are many improvements that could be made, but I hope this guide provided inspiration and a good building base for your projects using the node's tequila API!
+Many improvements could be made, but I hope this guide provided inspiration and a good building base for your projects using the node's tequila API!

 To make running both projects easier we can add this line in the `package.json` scripts of the frontend project: